merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/run/running_the_tool.md

 Docker container logs should be visible in the console, or via `docker logs spm-ui-upgrade-helper`.

-You can save the logs to a file using e.g. `docker logs spm-ui-upgrade-helper > /tmp/logs.txt`.
+You can save the logs to a file by using e.g. `docker logs spm-ui-upgrade-helper > /tmp/logs.txt`.

 ## Troubleshooting